Can A Hashtag Save Luxury?

 Advertisement

-Next came #WangFromHome, a “White T-shirt Contest” that encouraged the brand’s followers to customize their white T-shirts by ripping, pinning, tying them, etc. During the campaign, Alexander Wang went live with model Behati Prinsloo via his Instagram series #StayingInWithAlex to demonstrate how he makes a perfect T-shirt.
-Then, on May 3, Wang, accompanied by Kaia Gerber, chose two winners and went on to send them handpicked packages full of his favourite goodies, each worth up to $1,000.
+Next came #WangFromHome, a “White T-shirt Contest” that encouraged the brand’s followers to customise their white T-shirts by ripping, pinning, tying them, etc. During the campaign, Alexander Wang went live with model Behati Prinsloo via his Instagram series #StayingInWithAlex to demonstrate how he makes a perfect T-shirt.
+Then, on 3rd May, Wang, accompanied by Kaia Gerber, chose two winners and went on to send them handpicked packages full of his favourite goodies, each worth up to $1,000 (£820).

 In the five weeks since, more interactive at-home campaigns have come from the likes of Bottega Veneta, Isabel Marant, Roxanne Assoulin, R13, and more.
 One from Christopher John Rogers shows influencers taking the brand's avant-garde and colourful gowns and styling them for their daily activities, which range from drinking tea to arranging a floral bouquet and eating noodles, while using #CJRatHome.